Geometric QCD II: The Confining Twistor String and Meson Spectrum: Catastrophe Theory and the Geometric Mass Spectrum

-However, our twistor-string geometry orchestrates a remarkable mathematical conspiracy.
-Because the integration variables $\mathcal{V}$ are coupled \textit{complex} holomorphic twistors, $\mathcal{H}(E)$ is a complex operator.
-The vanishing of a single complex eigenvalue intrinsically mandates the simultaneous flattening of exactly \textit{two} real directions on the Lefschetz thimble (a strict corank-2 degeneracy).
+In the semiclassical (WKB) limit, the path integral over the twistor phase space is dominated by the saddle points $\mathcal{V}_*(E)$ of the complexified effective action.
+Physical bound states (mesons) correspond to macroscopic divergences in this amplitude.
+Mathematically, these occur at critical energies $E = E_n$ where the classical stability matrix (the Hessian $\mathcal{H}$) develops a null space.

-This alters the local topology of the steepest descent path.
-The Gaussian integral over this 2D flat valley yields: \EQ{ \iint dx dy \exp{-\epsilon (x^2 + y^2)} \propto \frac{1}{\epsilon} \propto \frac{1}{E_n - E} } However, the \emph{existence of a pole in} $\Pi(E)$ requires more than $\det H(E_n)=0$: the integration cycle must become non-compact (or be pinched) at $E=E_n$ so that the Gaussian valley is not capped by higher-order terms of $\Re\mathcal{A}$.
-Equivalently, $E_n$ must lie on a Stokes/Landau locus where the Lefschetz decomposition changes and the relevant thimble develops an infinitely long end.
-In our framework, this pinch/non-compactness is supplied dynamically by the Liouville zero-mode stretching of the worldsheet (cylinder degeneration), so that the corank-2 degeneracy is promoted to an actual simple pole of the physical amplitude. \begin{remark}{\textbf{Corank-2 from a single complex zero mode, and the pinch condition.}}
+Because the integration variables are coupled complex holomorphic twistors, the vanishing of a single complex eigenvalue intrinsically mandates the simultaneous flattening of two real directions on the Lefschetz thimble (a strict corank-2 degeneracy).
+This complex holomorphic geometry natively upgrades the standard square-root branch cut into a simple pole, precisely generating the discrete S-matrix mass poles of the meson spectrum without ad hoc approximations.